-k-Gossip: Each node v has a backbone status with probability p_k .
+k-Gossip: Each node v has a backbone status with probability $p_k$ .

 Note that the above rule is almost identical to its 1-CDS version.
-The difference is that the probability p_k that any node becomes a backbone node is now a function of k.
-In k-Gossip, the perfect value of p_k , which constructs a small virtual backbone while maintaining a k-CDS with high probability, depends not only on k, but also on total node number n, deploy area A, and transmission range R. Some analytical study has provided an upper bounds of p_k that almost always achieve k coverage in various networks [20].
-However, these upper bounds are conservative estimations of the perfect p_k , which usually need to be refined based on experimental data.
-Figure 3 shows our experiment results in a sample network, where 200 nodes with transmission range 250m are randomly deployed in a $1000 \times 1000m^2$ region.
-For each k, there exists a p_k that almost always (i.e., with a probability very close to 1) selects a k-CDS.
+The difference is that the probability $p_k$ that any node becomes a backbone node is now a function of k.
+In k-Gossip, the perfect value of $p_k$ , which constructs a small virtual backbone while maintaining a k-CDS with high probability, depends not only on k, but also on total node number n, deploy area A, and transmission range R. Some analytical study has provided an upper bound of $p_k$ that almost always achieves k coverage in a network [20].
+However, these upper bounds are conservative estimations of the perfect $p_k$ , which usually need adjustments based on experimental data.
+Figure 3 shows our experiment results in a sample network, where 200 nodes with transmission range 250m are randomly deployed in a $1000m \times 1000m$ region.
+For each k, there exists a $p_k$ that almost always (i.e., with a probability very close to 1) selects a k-CDS.
 For example, when k = 2, using $p_k = 50\%$ constructs a 2-CDS with probability 98.2%.
 When k = 3, using $p_k = 60\%$ achieves a success ratio of 97.4%.

 As in its 1-CDS counterpart, k-Gossip incurs very low overhead at each node.
 It requires no information exchange among neighbors and very low (O(1)) computation cost.
 Therefore, the backbone construction process completes almost instantaneously.
 The major drawback is that it requires some global information, such as network size and density, to be effective.
-The expected number of backbone nodes in k-Gossip is np_k .
-If different values of p_k are used under different circumstances, global network information, such as node number n and deployment area A, must be collected and broadcast to each node.
-If the above global information is unknown and a single p_k is used for different network situations, the selection of p_k must be very conservative to maintain a k-CDS in the worst case scenario, which yields a larger backbone size of O(n).
+The expected number of backbone nodes in k-Gossip is $np_k$ .
+If different values of $p_k$ are used under different circumstances, global network information, such as node number n and deployment area A, must be collected and broadcast to each node.
+If the above global information is unknown and a single $p_k$ is used for different network situations, the selection of $p_k$ must be very conservative to maintain a k-CDS in the worst case scenario, which yields a larger backbone size of O(n).